Is 6% Real Estate Commission Still a Thing?

 • May provide more extensive services, like home staging or 3D photography, as part of the service instead of something you have to add on

-What agents do to earn their commission
+💼 What do realtors do to earn their commission?

 The listing agent earns their share of the commission by assisting the seller with:

-• Arranging showings
+• Arranging and managing showings with qualified buyers

-• Assisting with paperwork and the closing
+• Assisting with paperwork, disclosures, and the closing process

 The buyer’s agent earns their share of the commission by assisting the buyer with:

-• Negotiating purchase terms
+• Negotiating purchase terms, contingencies, and repairs

 Pros and cons of 6% realtors